 The vibrant city has been dubbed the “Pearl of the Orient” and with its towering skyscrapers, a mix of modern and traditional buildings, stunning green mountain backdrop, it’s not hard to see why so many tourists flock to this unique city every year.

 With so many locals and tourists roaming around the tiny city, it’s extra important to find the right place to stay during your visit, as you’ll be looking for your own haven of some sort to get away from the hustle and bustle every now and then during your stay.

 Hong Kong is famous for its five-star hospitality and some of the city’s hotels are among the best in the world.
 Whether you’re looking for modern interior design, a room with one heck of a skyline view, an infinity pool or old school glamour and luxury, Hong Kong has a hotel for you.
 Here are my favourite luxury hotels in the city to suit all styles and travellers.

-We stayed at the Hotel ICON towards the end of our 3-week stay in Hong Kong and it’s safe to say the luxury hotel made quite the impression on us.
+We stayed at the Hotel ICON towards the end of our 3-week stay in Hong Kong and it’s safe to say the luxury hotel made quite an impression on us.
 Owned by the Hong Kong Polytechnic University, the hotel provides on the job in-house training for students and staff – thus making it one of the greatest that I’ve ever experienced in terms of service.